Actor portrayals

 Discover helpful resources, including organizations that support TD and mental health.
 Many advocacy groups have specific resources for care partners.

-Talking to a specialist is the first step in helping your loved one manage uncontrollable body movements.
+Talking to a HEALTHCARE PROVIDER is the first step in helping your loved one manage uncontrollable body movements.